Audi Car Finance Refunds: Check If You’re Owed Compensation

 3. Contact Audi Finance

 Once you've identified the issues with your agreement, it’s time to contact Audi Finance to express your concerns.
-You can start by either calling or emailing Audi Finance to explain that you believe you have mis-sold your finance agreement.
+You can start by either calling or emailing Audi Finance to explain that you believe you have been mis-sold your finance agreement.

 Here’s what you should include when you contact Audi Finance: `